Arripis xylabion: Description

+Arripis xylabion can be differentiated from Arripis trutta (kahawai), as the former has a smaller tail.

 Distribution

 Arripis xylabion is found in the southwestern Pacific Ocean where it occurs around Lord Howe Island and Norfolk Island in the Tasman Sea and in northern New Zealand to the Kermadec Islands.

 Habitat and biology

 Arripis xylabion is a pelagic species which occurs over the continental shelf.
 Very little information is known about the biology of this species.

 Taxonomy and etymology

 Arripis xylabion was first described in 1993 by Chris D. Paulin with the type locality given as Raoul Island in the Kermadec Islands.
 The specific name xylabion is Greek and means "fire-tongs" and refers to the long tail lobes of this species.